 This command configures the Ring Indicator (RI) or Remote Digital Loopback (RDL) output control lead.
-For a DCE device, the output signal is RI.
-For a DTE device, the output signal is RDL.
-This command is supported on the 7705 SAR-Hm only.
+This command is only supported on the 7705 SAR-Hm that acts as a DCE device where the output signal is RI.

 the output control lead is forced on